Gareth Morgan (economist): Environmental

+Public art

+In 2015 Morgan proposed to place a kinetic sculpture near his bach in Tauranga, but the city council voted against it in November.
+In 2022, Morgan placed a rainbow-coloured bridge in the land he owns at Paekākāriki Hill, which does not cross over anything but is visible from the Transmission Gully Motorway.
+In late 2023 an oversized, orange park bench and a white feather sculpture by Neil Dawson was placed on the land, which can also be seen from the motorway.
+Also visible from the motorway is an orange kinetic sculpture by Phil Price.

 Political career

 In 2016 Gareth Morgan launched his own political party, The Opportunities Party (TOP), to contest the 2017 New Zealand general election.

 The party won 2.4% of the party vote and consequently did not reach the necessary 5% threshold under MMP to win seats in Parliament.
 Some electoral seats were contested but the party was also unsuccessful in those contests.

 In December 2017, three months after the election, Morgan resigned as leader and the party's deputy leader Geoff Simmons and two candidates also stepped down from their roles.
 Morgan said the party would contest the 2020 election but he would not lead it.

 On 9 July 2018, Morgan announced that the board of The Opportunities Party had decided to dissolve the party since they concluded that it lacked the time and resources needed to contest the 2020 general election.
 In late July 2018, Morgan announced that the party's board was reconsidering their decision to dissolve the party after receiving expressions of interests from sympathetic individuals.
 He also indicated he was willing to bankroll a "credible successor" provided they remained true to the TOP's manifesto.

 On 31 March 2019, Gareth Morgan resigned from all remaining positions he held with the party, quitting it entirely.